Understanding Compression Socks Pressure Levels

 Flying in a compressed cabin can worsen circulatory problems in your legs.
 Even in these situations, however, your 8-15 mmHg compression socks may provide adequate support for short or occasional flights.
 If you find yourself constantly flying across the world, you might be at elevated risk for deep vein thrombosis, also known as "economy class syndrome."
 In that case, you might keep an extra pair of 15-20 mmHg socks on hand for marathon travel days.

 How to Wear Compression Socks

 Even 8-15 mmHG compression socks need to be worn correctly if you want to keep your legs comfortable and your circulation performing as it should.
 Make sure to follow any instructions that came with the socks.
 When putting on graduated compression socks, pay careful attention to the alignment of the socks, especially at the ankle (where the compression should be strongest).

 Watch out for any bunching of the material as you put on your compression socks.
 Bunching at any point along the sock can add unwanted extra squeezing force, cutting off the blood flow in that part of the foot or leg.
 If you can't straighten out the bunching to your satisfaction, it's worth the extra effort to peel the sock off and start over.

 The 8-15 mmHg compression stockings pressure range meant for casual use can be worn for hours at a time, or even all day long.
 You do want to take them off at bedtime, however.

 - Compression socks offer different types of compression levels and support

 - Too much compression isn't suitable for casual use, but moderate compression can help ease daily aches and pains

-- Getting the right compression socks for flying can help your in-flight circulation
+- Getting the right compression socks designed for flying can help your in-flight circulation

 Ask your doctor whether you're a good candidate for compression socks.
 Then browse Dr. Motion’s inventory of men’s and women’s compression socks.
-We have cute and stylish pairs that can be worn all day!
+We have a variety of cute and stylish pairs to choose from that can be worn all day!